Master of Social Work (MSW)

 The Masters and Baccalaureate of Social Work degree programs in the School of Social Work and Administrative Studies are accredited by the Council on Social Work Education.

-Instructor; Coordinator of the Central PA MSW Program
+Pro-Rata Instructor; Coordinator of the Scranton MSW Program

 Our MSW program is designed for those just entering the social work field and current practitioners alike.
 If you're new to the field of social work, an MSW degree will prepare you for advanced social work practice in a variety of settings: